HOW TO USE LINUX

 Suppose you have a list of old movies in the form title, year, comments in a file named "list" like this:

-You can sort this list by year, and within each year alphabetically with this command script:
+You can sort this list by year, and within each year alphabetically with this bash script:

 When you first use the vi editor to create this script in a file arbitrarily called "srt", "ls -l srt" will show that it is not executable.
 Make it executable with the command "chmod +x srt".
 Now "ls -l srt" will produce different results showing that it is executable.
 Then to sort your list enter "./srt".
 Each field title, year, comment is separated by a comma.
 In the script we have chosen the comma as a separator.
 So if a title had a comma in the title, the comma would have to be left out for the sort to work properly.